-Google requests that Microsoft pull new YouTube app for Windows Phone [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Google requests that Microsoft pull new YouTube app for Windows Phone [UPDATED]Alex Wagner - Editorial Director of News and Content

 If you're a Windows Phone user that enjoys watching a YouTube clip from time to time, you may want to hurry up and grab that new YouTube app as soon as possible.
 The Verge has gotten hold of a letter that Google sent to Microsoft requesting that Redmond firm "immediately withdraw" the new YouTube app from the Windows Phone Store and "disable existing downloads of the application by Wednesday, May 22, 2013."
 The letter was sent to Todd Brix, General Manager of Windows Phone Apps and Store, and it was sent by Francisco Varela, Director of Global Platform Partnerships at YouTube.